-Students are asked to write a short description of themselves from three different perspectives: how they think they are seen by their family members or guardians, friends, and teachers.
+Students are asked to write a short description of themselves from three different perspectives: how they think they are seen by their parents, friends, and teachers.
 They are also asked to interview an adult about the different life roles that he or she plays.

-How Can You Support Your Student in Making Good Decisions?
+How Can You Support Your Child in Making Good Decisions?

-- Help your student think of an important future decision that may affect them.
-Use the planful decision-making process with your child in thinking about this decision. - With your student, list some important life decisions that will need to be made: choosing high school courses, what to do after high school, whether to marry and have a family, and which occupation to choose.
+- Help your child think of an important future decision that may affect her or him.
+Use the planful decision-making process with your child in thinking about this decision. - With your child, list some important life decisions that will need to be made: choosing high school courses, what to do after high school, whether to marry and have a family, and which occupation to choose.